Electroencephalographic field influence on calcium momentum waves: Current projects

 Several sub-projects are being developed, using codes that permit some parallelization.

-\subsection{EEG Data Fits}
+\subsection{EEG data fits}

-EEG data is fit to SMNI, using data that the author has made public at kdd.ics.uci.edu/databases/eeg/ as described in http://ingber.com/smni97\_eeg\_data.html, which is regularly used by other researchers.
+EEG data is fit to SMNI, using data from \hfil\\ http://kdd.ics.uci.edu/databases/eeg/ that the author has made public, and which is regularly used by other researchers.
 This project examines the influence of $ \mathbf{A} $ on the $ B $ synaptic parameters in the SMNI Lagrangian.